PatrickFis/Azure-Study-Notes/Azure Developer/Azure IaaS - Containers.md

 - Never
 - OnFailure

-The restart poilcy is specified with the `--restart-policy` parameter when using `az container create`.
+The restart policy is specified with the `--restart-policy` parameter when using `az container create`.

 ## Environment Variables
 Environment variables are specified using the `--environment-variables` parameter when using `az container create`.